Start Here

 I love locations and places which the reader can visualise, taste, smell, and hear.
 I want them to know what it means to be in this city, or that mountain range, or what climbing that wall feels like on the hands.

-So far, at the time of writing this guide, I have shared two pieces of work.
-The first is a novella, Only One Death, and the second a novelette, Dust and Death.
-The third will be another novella, Death and Taxes.
+So far, I have shared four full pieces of work.
+The first is a novella, Only One Death, the second a novelette, Dust and Death, the third another novella, Death and Taxes, and a fourth novella named A Clean Death.
+At the time of updating this page, I am sharing a novel, Death in Harmony.
+A sixth tale, the novella Dancing With Death, will follow.

 Yes, death features heavily.